-You can get amazing deals on salvage cars at online auctions and from private dealers.
+You can get amazing deals on buying salvage cars for sale at online auctions and from private dealers.
+Buying salvage car for sell can give you big profit.
 These cars, which start at about 5% below market value and go down from there, are often stunningly cheap.
 The reason is simple: a salvage car is one that an insurer has deemed a total loss.
-That means it’s not worth the insurer’s while to fix up the car after it’s been damaged in a flood, car accident, or storm.
+That means it’s not worth the insurer’s while to fix up the wrecked cars for sell after it’s been damaged in a flood, car accident, or storm.

 Oftentimes, the damage is merely superficial.
 But sometimes the damage is structural, undermining the frame of the car, the engine’s integrity, or even the ability of the car to ever be restored.
 You won’t know where your salvage vehicle falls on this continuum unless and until you get an accurate vehicle history report.